Anthony Davis' big 2nd half leads Lakers past Grizz, 117-105 - WHIZ News

 Grizzlies: Memphis signed G Dusty Hannahs to a 10-day contract before the game.
 He leads the Grizzlies’ G League affiliate with 21.3 points per game this season, and he appeared in two games for Memphis earlier this season. … Gorgui Dieng had 14 points and 10 rebounds.

-Lakers: Coach Frank Vogel and the team declined to comment on multiple reports claiming the team will release center DeMarcus Cousins to clear a roster spot.
-Cousins hasn’t played for the Lakers after signing with them in July and tearing a ligament in his knee in August, but he had been rehabbing with hopes of returning for the playoffs.
-Cousins was in the Lakers’ locker room before the game, but didn’t sit with the team on the bench as usual.
+Lakers: Vogel and the team declined to comment on multiple reports claiming the team will release center DeMarcus Cousins to clear a roster spot.
+Cousins hasn’t played for the Lakers after tearing a ligament in his knee in August, but he had been rehabbing with hopes of returning for the playoffs.
+Cousins was in the Lakers’ locker room before the game, but didn’t sit with the team on the bench.

 RESCHEDULED GAME